phalcon/documentation/docs/db-models.md

 ; phalcon.orm.virtual_foreign_keys = true
 ```

+!!! warning "NOTE"

-> **NOTE** `Phalcon\Mvc\Model::assign()` (which is used also when creating/updating/saving model) is always using setters if they exist when have data arguments passed, even when it's required or necessary.
+    `Phalcon\Mvc\Model::assign()` (which is used also when creating/updating/saving model) is always using setters if they exist when have data arguments passed, even when it's required or necessary.
 This will add some additional overhead to your application.
 You can change this behavior by adding `phalcon.orm.disable_assign_setters = 1` to your ini file, it will just simply use `$this->property = value`.
-{: .alert .alert-warning }

 ## Stand Alone Component
 You can use [Phalcon\Mvc\Model][mvc-model] on its own, performing the necessary setup on your own if you wish.
 The example below demonstrates how you can achieve that.